 - Numerous UI improvements and consistency updates

-You may also like Windows 11 digital licenses now available on Microsoft
+You may also like: Windows 11 digital licenses now available on Microsoft

 Windows 11 Version 22H2 Start Menu

-Microsoft introduced a brand-new design for the Start menu with the first version of Windows 11, which had been rebuilt from the ground up with simplicity in mind.
 Microsoft has added a couple of notable updates to Windows 11 version 22H2 that improve the customizability of the pinned apps area.
 Users can now create app folders and resize pinned apps to display one more or one fewer row.

 Creating app folders is as simple as dragging one app icon over another, waiting a few seconds, and then letting go to make the folder.
 Users can then rename the folder, reorganize apps within it, and move it around in the pinned area of the Start menu.
 It’s a simple, clean experience that does the job and contributes significantly to making your Start menu feel less cluttered.